left to right: Lan Tung, Kevin Romain, JP Carter, Colin Cowan

 “Enter sonic territory that’s never been explored before”, SHAW TV

 Traveling freely between composed and improvised worlds, Proliferasian is a unique voice rising from the west coast of Canada.
 The band encompasses both rhythmic intricacy in its compositions and the fluidity and spontaneity in creative improvisation.
-Distinctive from other Canadian ensembles utilizing Chinese instruments, the unique sound of Proliferasian cannot be mistaken as anyone else.
-Proliferasian performs cutting edge music rooted in Chinese music and avant-garde jazz, representing the merging of two genres, and embracing even more elements into the equation.
-The musicians explore the contrasting, complimenting, and sometimes contradicting natures of multiple influences.
+Distinctive from other ensembles utilizing Chinese instruments, Proliferasian performs cutting edge music rooted in Chinese tradition and avant-garde jazz, representing the merging of two genres, while embracing influences from other cultures into the equation.
+The musicians explore the contrasting, complimenting, and sometimes contradicting natures of multiple genres.
 The result is a new “musical species” that proliferates and transforms continuously.
 Proliferasian may take inspiration from Asian music, literature, landscape, legends, or paintings, but its music will definitely break any preconceptions of Asian cultures.

 The band is named after Vancouver pianist/composer Paul Plimley’s composition Proliferasian, commissioned by the Orchid Ensemble in 2001.
-This piece was Lan’s first encounter of a composition that has extended structured improvised sections.
-This band is devoted to the fusion of compositions and improvisation.
-Therefore, it is quite appropriate to name it after Plimley’s music.
+This piece was Lan Tung’s first encounter of a composition with extended structured improvisation.
+Since this band is devoted to the fusion of compositions and improvisation, it is quite appropriate to name it after Plimley’s music.

 加入Proliferasian與董籃一同遊走於即興和非即興的邊緣，為加拿大著名前衛爵士樂手：JP．卡特 （JP Carter 小喇叭及電子合成器）、凱文．羅曼（Kevin Roman鼓手）、寇林．寇文（Colin Cowan貝斯手）。